Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: The algorithm

-where we have taken~$\hbar = 1$.
+where we have taken~$\hbar = 1$ for convenience.
 As follows from~(\ref{ideal_grover_evolution}) the probability to have the system in the target state~$\ket{w}$ oscillates in time, with maxima at~$T_j = \pi x^{-1} (1/2 + j) \propto\sqrt{N}$, where $j=0,1,2,\dots$.
+This periodic behavior is a consequence of the unitarity of the evolution.
+We stress here that issue of this periodic behaviour can also be tacked by adiabatic quantum search algorithms \cite{Adiabatic_qc_1,Adiabatic_qc_2}, as well as sophisticated time-dependent protocols \cite{non-adiab-search-1, non-adiab-search-2}.

-This periodical behavior is a consequence of the unitarity of the evolution.
-It is well known that non-unitary dynamics of quantum system can have an asymptotic steady state instead of non-damping oscillations (see e.g. Ref.\cite{Filippov2017}).
-Such a steady state can be chosen by properly designing the system's interaction with its environment or details of the measurement protocol.
-Below, we show that it is possible to organize non-unitary dynamics of a system in the Hilbert space of an Oracle to have the {\em unknown} $\ket{w}$~state as an asymptotic steady state.
+It is well known that the nonunitary dynamics of quantum systems can have an asymptotic steady state instead of non-damping oscillations (see e.g.\ Ref.~\cite{Wu_entanglement_generation, Li2011, Filippov2017,Zeno-Polaron-PRB}).
+We have designed a modification of this algorithm so that $\ket{w}$ becomes such a steady-state.

-Let us introduce our non-unitary protocol.
-We add a qubit ancilla to our system
+Let us introduce our nonunitary protocol.
+We add a qubit ancilla to our system and extend its Hamiltonian to